sanskrit/raw_etexts_english/blogs/manasataramgini/2006/05/2006-05-09_an-old-gatha.md

 maxim that occurs in classical Latin as: “quos deus pedere vult dementat prius“.
 In the mahAbhArata (repeatedly) and the rAmAyaNa a similar statement occurs as a gAtha:
-“yasmai devAH prayachChanti puruShAya parAbhavaM |
+“yasmai devAH prayachChanti puruShAya parAbhavam |
 buddhiM tasyA .apakarShanti so vAchInAni pashyati || “
 For which ever man the deva-s prepare the overthrow, they take away his mind, and he sees things inverted.